 Trying to infuse your space can be a tricky task.
-We all want our home to look chic, trying to stay on top of the latest trends.
-Let’s check out the trends styles that are left behind this year from color palettes to furniture, landscape designs and beyond.
+We all want our home to look chic, trying to stay on top of the latest home trends.
+Let’s check out the home decor styles that are left behind this year from color palettes to furniture, landscape designs and beyond.

 1) (IN) Use of Hardware: In 2020 many seem to be integrating hardware designs.
 It gives a seamless, sleek and minimal look to balance the sense of design.
 Vertical lines of the hardware create a calming and ordered visual effect.

 2) (OUT) Oversized Pulls: Oversized handles and pulls are outdated now.
 The old-style refrigerator handles that are used on cabinets and painted hardware is replaced by integrating hardware.

 3) (IN) Floral Wallpaper: New floral patterns like celeste linen are in fashion that can be used for bedroom walls.
 It creates a unique look to the space taking back to old times.
 Floral prints are always in fashion and they don’t get outdated so soon.
 We can go for simple floral wallpapers with two combinations of color design or can mix and match colors to add more glow to the room.
 It helps us to sooth our mind by keeping us close to nature.

 4) (OUT) Geometric Prints: Geometric prints are out of fashion now and in the coming years granny – chic British floral prints will become the trend.
 Floral prints make the room feel spacious.
 The unique designs and colors that we can mix and match with floral prints give us more ways to make our room look better.